kgxsz/devops-101/part-four/README.md

 So you can think of it a bit like this: an IAM role is to a machine what an IAM user is to a human.
 See [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html) for a more in depth discussion on IAM roles and the problems it solves.

 Now that you have a basic understanding of roles, look closely at the template, you'll see that by using the role, policy, and instanceProfile resources, we've given a bunch of permissions to our CI slave instance.
-We're doing this because we want our CI slave to be able to use the AWS cli to carry out tasks that we will discuss soon enough.
+We're doing this because we want our CI slave to be able to use the AWS CLI to carry out tasks that we will discuss soon enough.

 ## Configure your CI environment